MPhil in Ethics of AI, Data & Algorithms

 A community of researchers across disciplines

-Based at the Centre for the Future of Intelligence (CFI), a research centre at the University of Cambridge, we bring together philosophers, social scientists, computer scientists, legal scholars, designers, cultural theorists and policy researchers with a shared mission: ensuring AI goes well.
+Based at the Leverhulme Centre for the Future of Intelligence (CFI), a research centre at the University of Cambridge, we bring together philosophers, social scientists, computer scientists, legal scholars, designers, cultural theorists and policy researchers with a shared mission: ensuring AI goes well.
 That breadth of disciplines and methods, all focused on AI, is what makes CFI unusual.

 CFILearn more about CFI →